(Warning: not exactly spoilers, but this review does include some detailed info about the latter half of the film.)

 Nowhere is the film’s misguided tendency toward mixing slapstick and tragedy more evident than in the inevitable “Mom finds out the truth” scene.
 By all accounts, this should be a deeply traumatic moment for everyone involved—a woman is about to learn that the son she thought was alive actually committed suicide months ago, and the people who have been hiding the truth from her are going to have to deal with the consequences.
 But again, this scene–which takes place at the uncle’s highly implausible wedding party–is played for cheap laughs, with one random character drunkenly starting a fistfight and other characters desperately trying to defuse the situation.
 Poor Fumi is put in perhaps the most humiliating position possible, forced to film her mother lighting birthday candles and singing to the absent brother.
 And then, in a truly horrifying and lengthy flashback, we see Yuko desperately trying to cut the noose that her son’s corpse is hanging from.

 This is yet another problem—for a film that’s trying to be a combination of tearjerker and goofy comedy, Lying to Mom is filled with deeply disturbing imagery.
 The scene of the suicide appears repeatedly throughout the film from different people’s perspectives, each time quite explicit and violent.
 Characters describe terrible things that happened in the past, which would have been powerful enough on its own, but the film then has to hammer home the point by showing a flashback of the scene described.
-There’s a moment in a brothel in which a pimp tells a prostitute to give Yukio oral sex in front of his daughter, and the woman gets so close to actually doing it that I had to look away.
+There’s a moment in a brothel in which a pimp tells a sex worker to give Yukio oral sex in front of his daughter, and the woman gets so close to actually doing it that I had to look away.

 The film’s plot takes one unbelievable turn after another, with characters doing and saying things that no real human would do or say in these situations.
 Without giving everything away, I’ll say that the movie 1) imagines that lying to a mother about her son’s suicide for months after his death is both plausible and ethical, 2) imagines that said mother wouldn’t be at all angry with her family after finding out the truth, and 3) believes that a few months after the suicide everyone in the family would basically be okay, all the messiness of grief be damned.